mingweishih/mystikos/doc/design/thread-interrupt.md

 To support thread interrupt, the Mystikos tkill/tgkill syscall implementation needs to make an OCALL to the host, which sends the signal to the target thread via native tkill/tgkill.

-Catching and handling the signal require the cooperation between Mystikos and the Open Enclave (OE) runtime.
+Catching and handling the signal require cooperation between Mystikos and the Open Enclave (OE) runtime.
 More specifically, the OE runtime needs to register the existing signal handler for the corresponding signal.
 Also, the OE in-enclave exception handler needs to forward the information of the signal to Mystikos.
 To not relying on the information sent from the host,